CBEP-SoCB/Casco_Bay_CSOs_sum/Data/DATA_NOTES.md

    found.
 Any town where CSOs were not reported for several years, like Rockland, will be misaligned.
 Any totals rows will be misaligned.
 6. The 2008 report does not provide data on the number of outfalls.
-Neither do the 2013 or 2014 reports we  also archived.
+Neither do the 2013 or 2014 reports (also archived).
 We can add three more years of record on the number of outfalls by extracting data from the 2016 report and adding it to the 2019 data.
 The data from the 2016 report could not be copied successfully from the PDF, so data was copied by hand and typed manually into the spreadsheet.

+### Data From the 2008 Report
 We accessed data from the 2008 report, which CBEP has in our archives, to provide older data.
 Users should be cautious, as some of the older data (prior to about 1997) is estimated, and considered unreliable.
-Wedo not report on that older data in the 2020 Report because of uncertainty about its reliability.
+We chose not to report on that older data in the 2020 Report because of uncertainty about its reliability.

-### Data From the 2008 Report
-Unfortunately, the older report was prepared slightly differently, and copying and pasting from the PDF is less successful, since the resulting data is not fully delimited.
+Unfortunately, the older report was prepared differently from the more recent Reports, so copying and pasting from the PDF was less successful.
+The principle challenge was that  since the resulting data is not fully delimited.
+We processed the 2008 8 data as follows:

 1. Copy the entire table from the PDF, and paste it into Word.
 It does not transfer to Word as a table, but as bare text.